 Creating a Mastermind Midwife Team

 Everyone NEEDS a Master Mind Team.
-You need a legal resource (typical couple lawyers for specific aspects of business and health care risks advice), accountant, marketer, biller, receptionist, Medical Assistant, birth assistants, colleagues, and financial adviser.
+You need a legal resource (typical couple lawyers for specific aspects of business and health care risks advice), accountant, marketer, biller, receptionist, Medical Assistant, birth assistant, colleagues, and financial adviser.

 I tried with my first business to be “everything.”
-I didn’t hire my first staff until one year into midwifery clinic running.
+I didn’t hire my first staff until one year into the midwifery clinic running.
 I worked long and tiring hours.
 Three years into practice running, I was SO TIRED and needed a complete break from the business.
 It ran my life instead of me running the business.
 My kids wanted a new mother, my husband and I never were rarely intimate, and I didn’t see my extended family very often due to work taking up all my waking hours.

 I took a break from midwifery business ownership and learned from my mistakes.
 I took business classes, read books about financial knowledge, and changed my thought process COMPLETELY about money streams.
-Financial knowledge wasn’t talk in school and I needed to teach myself.
+Financial knowledge wasn’t talked about in school and I needed to teach myself.
 Only after pure frustration did I get myself this kind of education.
-I wish I would have started years about learning about money and the tools available to accelerate my financial freedom.
+I wish I would have started years learning about money and the tools available to accelerate my financial freedom.
 Failures and mistakes in life make you grow into a stronger person.
 Value their lessons and don’t fear them.

-I know have multiple revenue streams so I can do midwifery how I want to, versus insurance companies dictating how many patients I had to see in a day to keep the doors open.
-I own rental properties, write blogs, sell products, consult other midwives and practices, run a gynecological clinic couple days a week, and own completely different service lines outside of midwifery I helped my kids start.
+I now have multiple revenue streams so I can do midwifery how I want to, versus insurance companies dictating how many patients I had to see in a day to keep the doors open.
+I own rental properties, write blogs, sell products, consult other midwives and practices, run a gynecological clinic a couple of days a week, and own completely different service lines outside of midwifery I helped my kids start.
 Some income is passive (always flowing whether I am involved or not) while others need my constant involvement to continue.